Scott Eric Podsednik

 - Debut July 6, 2001

-Outfielder Scott Podsednik has played a decade in the majors, stealing around 300 bases.
+Outfielder Scott Podsednik played a decade in the majors, stealing over 300 bases.
 He previously played almost a decade in the minors for several different organizations before making it to the majors for good.

 Scott was selected by the Texas Rangers in the third round of the 1994 amateur draft.
 After the 1995 season, he was traded to the Florida Marlins organization and played two years in their farm system.
 He was reacquired by the Rangers in the minor league phase of the 1997 Rule V Draft.
 Podsednik missed most of 1999 with injuries and was granted his free agency after the 2000 season.
 He was signed by the Seattle Mariners organization, and he finally made his big league debut in 2001.
 After several cups of coffee with the Mariners, he was claimed off waivers by the Milwaukee Brewers in late 2002.
 In 2002, he batted .467 with 11 doubles during the Puerto Rican Winter League.